Network-Adjusted Covariates for Community Detection: Real World Networks

 \subsection{Community detection on statisticians' citation network}

 The citation network was published in \citet{network}.
-It contains 3232 papers published in Annals of Statistics, Journal of American Statistical Association, Journal of Royal Statistical Society (Series B) and Biometrika from 2003 to the first half of 2012.
-Each paper is a node and two papers are connected if they both cited the same paper or are both cited by another paper.
+It contains 3232 papers published in the Annals of Statistics, Journal of American Statistical Association, Journal of Royal Statistical Society (Series B) and Biometrika from 2003 to the first half of 2012.
+Each paper is a node and two papers are connected if they both cite the same paper or are both cited by another paper.
 The covariate of each paper is its abstract.
 This citation network has $n = 3232$ nodes and $p = 4095$ covariates.

-Among all the 3232 nodes, 957 nodes are isolated and 96 nodes are in 37 small components.
-Network-based methods barely cluster them correctly.
+In this network, there is a giant component of 2179 nodes.
+Among the leftover 1053 nodes, 957 are isolated and 96 nodes are in small components with the largest size of 9.
+When it was introduced in \citet{network}, the authors applied spectral clustering on ratios-of-eigenvectors in \citet{SCORE} to the network.
+This method requires the network to be connected, hence only the giant component was analyzed.
+It suggests interpretable results on the high-degree nodes, yet the 1053 nodes outside the giant component were not classified.

+We apply our new method, the variant of our new method on the generalized covariates, covariate-assisted Laplacian in \cite{casc}, semidefinite programming method in \cite{attrisparse}, and the network-based method in \cite{joseph2016impact}.
+For all the methods, we take $K = 5$ and record the community sizes in Table \ref{tab:citation1}.
+For the low-degree nodes, the network-based method turns to classify all of them into the largest community, which is unrealistic.
+This issue still exists but is slightly resolved for our method on the generalized covariates and the covariate-assisted Laplacian method, because of their dependency on the network.
+Our original method (Alg. \ref{alg1}) and the semidefinite programming method have a more reasonable and balanced splitting.

+We then investigate the splitting of the giant component.
+We measure the agreement of each pair of clustering results by the normalized mutual information (NMI) in \citet{nmi}.
+A larger NMI score means the two clustering results are more coherent.
+The heatmap of pairwise NMI scores is in Fig. \ref{fig:citation}.
+Considering the giant component only, our new method agrees with the network-based method, while the semidefnite programming method doesn't agree with the network-based method at all.
+Combining the giant component and the low-degree nodes, our method provides the best splitting.